Bijay Chhetri: Youth career

 Bijay started his footballing career at Shillong Lajong in 2016 playing for their Under-16 team and got promoted to the Under 18 and played 2 years at Lajong.

-He moved to Indian Arrows in 2018-2019 season but because of serious injury could not play any match.
+He moved to Indian Arrows in the 2018-2019 season, but because of a serious injury, he was unable to play any matches for the club.

 Club career

-Chennai City FC
+Chennai City

 Chhetri made his professional debut for Chennai City against Aizawl on 17 December 2019, He started and played full match which drew 1–1.

-Colón FC
+Colón

 On 27 March 2024, Chhetri signed for Uruguayan Segunda División club Colón on loan for rest of the year.
 Chhetri made his debut that November in a 5–0 win over La Luz, coming on as a substitute and becoming only the second Indian to play in South America's professional leagues after Romeo Fernandes.

 Following a brief limited playing spell, Colón opted to sign Chhetri permanently.
 He announced this transfer on social media, becoming the first Indian player to move full-time to a South American club.